Letter to my Neighbors

 We are all made up by the totality of our experiences.
 I have shared with you my life experiences so that you can better know what drives me.
 Looking forward, these are the initiatives that I believe are important.

-On Education: As Chair of the Portsmouth School Committee, I understand that our community’s value is closely tied to the quality of our schools, and that reductions in state aid have put stress on both the Middletown and Portsmouth School Districts.
-I would advocate for a review of the funding formula.
-I will work to continue the progress that has been made toward reinventing high school in order to provide our children with professional and technical experiences that connect them to their future career paths.
+On Education: As the former Chair of the Portsmouth School Committee, I understand that our community’s value is closely tied to the quality of our schools, and that reductions in state aid have put stress on both the Middletown and Portsmouth School Districts.
+I advocate for a review of the funding formula.
+I work to continue the progress that has been made toward reinventing high school in order to provide our children with professional and technical experiences that connect them to their future career paths.

 On Economic Development: The relationship between the State and our local defense industry is of critical importance.
 Our State must make investments that support our naval installations, to increase the military value of Aquidneck Island to the Navy.